B1nus/wezy/README.md

   ...
 ```
 # Multiple Dispatch
 Two functions can have the same name as long as the have different type declarations.
-This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` could have the same name.
+This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` can have the same name.
 Also note that these functions can be called as methods `4.sqrt()`.
 # Builtin functions
 Builtin functions such as `parse` and `format` do not play by the normal rules of crust.
 This is because they are [generic](https://en.wikipedia.org/wiki/Generic_function).
 # One-Indexed
 crust is one indexed.
 I know many programmers will wonder why I made this decision.
 Let me answer you by asking another question.
-What do you think is more intuitive, getting the 5th element in an array by typing `array[4]` or `array[5]`?
+What do you think is more intuitive, getting the 5th element in an array by typing `list[4]` or `list[5]`?
 What do you think is more intuitive for somebody new to programming?
 I would say it's the latter.
 # Scope
 Scope in crust is a bit wierd.
 There are only two scopes: function scope and gobal scope.
 This might take some getting used to for seasoned developers.
 Beginners will have an easier time though.
-This means that the program
 ```
 if true
   x = 2
 print(x)
 ```
-Will compile and print `2`.
+This program compiles and prints `2`.
 # Pointers
 Pointers are made with an asterix `*variable`.
 Dereference the pointer by removing the asterix `variable`.
-You can always be sure that an asterix before an identifier means it's a pointer and that nothing else can be a pointer.
+You can always be sure that an asterix before an identifier means it's a pointer.
 Also note that you cannot store a pointer in a variable and that there is no pointer datatype.
 The only way to use a pointer is as a function argument.
 This is very important for making the borrow checker simple.

 Pointers are immutable by default.
 Add the `mut` keyword to make the value behind the pointer mutable (`*mut variable`).
 This does not make the pointer mutable, only the value behind the pointer.
 # Memory Safety